byggemandboesen/H-line-software/README.md

   -i Degree interval   Degree interval of each data-collection.
 Collects data for 24h.
   -m Median smoothing  Number of data-points to compute median from.
-Smooths data and compresses noise -l Latitude          The latitude of the antenna's position as a float, north is positive -g Longitude         The latitude of the antenna's position as a float, east is positive -z Azimuth           The azimuth of the poting direction -a Altitude          The elevation of the pointing direction -c                   Use lat, lon of QTH and antenna alt/az from config file
+Smooths data and compresses noise -l Latitude          The latitude of the antenna's position as a float, north is positive -g Longitude         The longitude of the antenna's position as a float, east is positive -z Azimuth           The azimuth of the poting direction -a Altitude          The elevation of the pointing direction -c                   Use lat, lon of QTH and antenna alt/az from config file